raspberrypi/pico-setup/README.md

 * On MacOS `brew install libusb`
 * On Linux `sudo apt install libusb-1.0-0-dev`

-Then build and install picotool using these commands
+Then build and install picotool using these commands:
 ```bash
 cd picotool
 cmake -S . -B build